James4Ever0/notes/email scraper, 自动发短信 邮件 自动接收短信 接收邮件 mail sms automatic sending ad broadcasting, email verification, sms verification, sms log.md

 #### check registration account with email

-[reg007 counterpart](https://github.com/CreditTone/regchecker) only check if that account "exists", but not actual account shown. [search for reg007 on github](https://github.com/search?p=1&q=reg007.com&type=Code) you will get a bunch of links relating to OSINT.
+[reg007 counterpart](https://github.com/CreditTone/regchecker) only check if that account "exists", but no actual account shown. [search for reg007 on github](https://github.com/search?p=1&q=reg007.com&type=Code) you will get a bunch of links relating to OSINT.

 [holehe](https://github.com/megadose/holehe) only check if an email address is registered as account elsewhere using "forget my password" APIs.